jovanmb/SampleAPICall/README.md

 In this project I used this API endoint : https://environment.data.gov.uk/flood-monitoring/id/stations?parameter=rainfall&_limit=50

-Download Newtonsoft.Json for deserialization og JSON to .Net objects
+Install Newtonsoft.Json for deserialization og JSON to .Net objects